Signs of an Overworked Liver

 Dark brown or green areas on the face are not just a cosmetic problem or a result of age or sun exposure.

-These marks, especially if they are they are on the right side or near the temples, also indicate that you have an overworked liver, although they could also be a sign that there is a problem with the gallbladder, pancreas, or spleen.
+These marks, especially if they are they are on the right side or near the temples, can indicate that you have an overworked liver.
+They could also be a sign that there is a problem with the gallbladder, pancreas, or spleen.

 If the coloring in your face is yellowish, it could mean your liver function is impaired.